 I think I was too busy resisting the screen and thinking how would be a place that has never been touched by any woman for more than 800 years, so could not really feel anything.

-Baba Kaki Dargah
+Baba Kaki Dargah, North Mehrauli

 This dargah has existed for 800 years and in its complex are scattered numerous graves.
 Graves of devotees who wanted to be closer to their master afterlife.
 Baba Kaki was responsible for bringing this order of Chishti to Delhi from Ajmer.
 Which he did as per the desire of his master Moinuddin Chisti.
 This order is known for keeping away from the rulers and governments.
 And only focusing on the divine pursuits.
 The myth is that till Baba Kaki’s dargah is in Delhi, Delhi will survive come what may.
-And come to think of it, it has thrived despite all the turbulences that it had to go through.
-Today this shrine is one of the focal points of the celebrated Phool Waalon ki Sair festival along with the Yogmaya temple, which is celebrated every year till date.
+And come to think of it, it has thrived despite all the turbulence that it had to go through.
+Today this shrine is one of the focal points of the celebrated Phool Waalon Ki Sair festival along with the Yogmaya temple, which is celebrated every year till date.

 Adjacent to dargah is Zafar Mahal built by Akbar II and enhanced by Bahadur Shah II.
 This is probably the youngest palace in the city.
 Less than 200 years old but in the worst state of existence which is attributed to its poor quality of construction.
 This may be the beginning of bad construction quality era in Delhi.
-The huge triple storey gate of this palace is also called Hathi gate and is adorned with intriguing and broad Chajjas.
+The huge triple-story gate of this palace is also called Hathi gate and is adorned with intriguing and broad Chajjas.
 After you enter through the gate you would see perfect ruins, roofs falling apart, walls crumbling down, artwork peeping in from the debris.
 I could not make out anything about the architecture of this palace.

 There are domes standing out here and there.
 At times it seems that it might have been built by the rubble around, but then you never know it might be the rubble from its own walls.

-On the wall adjoining the dargah is Moti masjid, a masjid in white marble.
+On the wall adjoining the dargah is Moti Masjid, a masjid in white marble.
 Partially restored and an imitation of the mosque by the same name in Red Fort.
 It is not really any exceptional masjid except the shining white color.
 This is where Bahadur Shah Zafar wanted to be buried.
 And there is an empty grave still waiting for him there.
 There are members of his family who are buried here right next to Baba Kaki.
 You can go up and down the palace.
 But at your own risk as half the things are falling apart.
 The only thing that remains intact is the imposing gate it has.

-From the top, you can get a top down view of Mehrauli, which is that of an extremely crowded area.
+From the top, you can get a top-down view of Mehrauli, which is that of an extremely crowded area.
 But if it was not so, then in those days it might have been a scenic view.
 And the queens and ladies from the Harem might have enjoyed their lives from these parapets.
 You can also see that the palace would have extended into large area parts of which have now been encroached.
 There are houses built with walls of the palace.

 Outside all the monuments you would find groups of men playing cards.
-Using the alleys in these places as their meeting and playing area along with all the neighborhood kids who would use these places to pay hide and seek and other games.
-Now, this does take way the ambiance of the place.
+Using the alleys in these places as their meeting and playing area along with all the neighborhood kids who would use these places to play hide and seek and other games.
+Now, this does take away the ambiance of the place.
 But at the same time, it keeps these places alive.
 You can feel life here because of the living people using these spaces.
 Otherwise, they would only be the resting places for those who may have lived and died multiple times over by now.

-This is a must do walk for all Delhi lovers and those who love exploring Delhi.
+North Mehrauli is a must do walk for all Delhi lovers and those who love exploring Delhi.
 Somehow most of the things on this walk are not on the popular itineraries of Delhi.